“To be ignored by an animal is one of the greatest honors in wildlife photography” – R.L.

 Photos and stories from tours and travels began appearing in magazines and corporate projects while I received awards in international competitions, and had images exhibited in prominent museums/galleries (BBC/London, China, Barcelona, Canada, Carnegie, Hollywood Director’s Guild, West Point Military Academy).
 Images have been published now for 40 years by companies including National Geographic, Smithsonian, Time, Newsweek, Terre Sauvage, Der Spiegel, etc. They have also been used in billboards, murals, NBC, PBS, subways, documentaries, etc.

-I began getting requests from visiting photographers to show them hot spots in Alaska.
-This led to the creation of Alaska Photo Adventures in 2019.
-Our mission statement emphasizes ethical standards modeled after iLCP and NANPA, and a fundamental consideration of the bigger picture incorporated into our tour.
-From this respect, images with greater depth and energy will come.
+As I received more and more requests from visiting photographers to show them hot spots in Alaska, I began to think about integrating photography into a more inclusive, memorable, all-in-one experience for fellow travelers.
+This led to the creation of Alaska Photo Adventures.
+Our mission statement emphasizes ethical standards modeled after iLCP and NANPA, with a guiding principle of minimal impact on the land, animals, natives and planet.
+From this foundation of respect, images with incredible, timeless impact and depth emerge.

-Other passions involve consulting on photography projects for individuals and agencies, coaching photographers on goals, photo techniques and integration with life/work, leading private and group photo tours, teaching Photography and Media Ethics at University of Alaska, and pro bono support for NGOs in health and conservation disciplines.
+Other passions involve consulting on photography projects for individuals and agencies, coaching photographers on goals, photo techniques and integration with life/work, teaching Photography and Media Ethics at University of Alaska, and pro bono support for NGOs involved in health and conservation issues.